 What to Wear in Colombia for Women

-3-5 Lightweight Dresses — I personally love to wear dresses and tend to wear them during most of the time, however, if you’re traveling as a solo female traveler, be aware that some women do report increased harassment on the street when they are wearing short dresses in Latin America.
+3-5 Lightweight Dresses — I personally love to wear dresses and tend to wear them most of the time, however, if you’re traveling as a solo female traveler, be aware that some women do report increased harassment on the street when they are wearing short dresses in Latin America.

 That didn’t stop most of the solo female travelers I know from wearing them, but it is something to be aware of.